 VISX S4 / CustomCornea® / Allegretto Wave-EyeQ®

-For years, excimer lasers have been used for LASIK, PRK, LASEK and Epi-LASIK to correct "lower order" abnormalities (aberrations) such as nearsightedness, farsightedness and astigmatism.
-However, other visual distortions, called "higher order aberrations", can be responsible for decreasing the overall quality of your vision.
-These imperfections in your eye's optical system may affect the clarity of your vision and how well you see at night or in low light conditions.
+For years, excimer lasers have been used for LASIK, PRK, LASEK and Epi-LASIK to correct “lower order” abnormalities (aberrations) such as nearsightedness, farsightedness and astigmatism.
+However, other visual distortions, called “higher order aberrations”, can be responsible for decreasing the overall quality of your vision.
+These imperfections in your eye’s optical system may affect the clarity of your vision and how well you see at night or in low light conditions.
 Higher order aberrations are more apparent when the pupil is large and can cause glare, halos and other unpleasant visual effects.
-Unless these higher order aberrations are kept at a minimum, the quality of your vision after your laser treatment may not be ideal, even if you have measurable vision of 20/20 in the exam room.
+Unless these higher order aberrations are kept to a minimum, the quality of your vision after your laser treatment may not be ideal, even if you have measurable vision of 20/20 in the exam room.

 Traditionally, we have only been able to measure lower order aberrations, and then correct these aberrations with glasses or contact lenses.
 Conventional LASIK attempts to replicate the vision obtainable with the best glasses and contact lenses.
 To date, the results with conventional LASIK have been excellent.
-With Wavefront-guided laser hundreds of individual locations are measured and treated in order to attempt to minimize higher order abberations.
+With Wavefront-guided laser hundreds of individual locations are measured and treated in order to attempt to minimize higher order aberrations.

-(Illustration of the laser treating individual spots)
+Illustration of the laser

 Wavefront-guided laser is possible due to the invention of a sophisticated diagnostic device called an “aberrometer”.
 This instrument has been adapted from technology first used for specialized telescopes.
 It was developed to correct distortions in light waves from space allowing researchers to accurately view images of stars and planets.
 The wavefront device in our laser centers uses similar technology to measure light waves as they travel through your eye.
 This technology provides a precise and more detailed analysis of your vision.
 As the light waves travel through your eye’s optical system, the distortions in your vision are measured.
 The device captures the distorted waves as they exit your eye and mathematically compares them to a plane of flat light waves that would have been reflected if your optical system were perfect.
 Next, a map is generated representing your unique visual distortions, including both lower and higher order aberrations.
 This map serves as a guide to direct the laser as to where to reshape the cornea to correct your specific personal visual abnormalities.

-Custom Eye Surgery with Wavefront LASIK Technology Using the
+Custom Eye Surgery with Wavefront LASIK Technology Using the Allegretto Laser

 The ALLEGRETTO WAVE® Eye-Q customizes every treatment based on the patient’s individual prescription and the shape of their cornea.
 The Wavefront Optimized™ treatment considers the unique curvature and biomechanics of the eye to preserve the quality of vision by inducing fewer distortions that can cause glare and halos at night.

-LASIK vs. Custom Wavefront Optimized™ LASIK
+Traditional LASIK vs. Custom Wavefront Optimized™ LASIK

 The WaveLight® ALLEGRETTO WAVE® EYE-Q is the fastest laser system available in the United States – treating at a speed up to 400 Hz.
 The increased speed allows us to perform one diopter of correction in three seconds.
 Reducing treatment time allows for a LASIK procedure that is more comfortable, and for higher amounts of correction, more accurate than ever before.
 The EYE-Q laser is ideal for patients who suffer from high myopia, hyperopia (farsightedness) and high astigmatism that previously required an extensive amount of time to treat.